WinterWollf/BOiL/README.md

    - Activities with explicit predecessor relationships
    - Duration specifications for each activity

-#### Current Functionality:
+#### Functionality:
 - Complete implementation of the CPM algorithm
 - Input validation and error handling
 - Multiple visualization options with customizable displays
 - User-friendly GUI for data input and analysis
+- Import/export of data to CSV and Excel

 ### 2. Broker Problem
 The Broker Problem module addresses transportation optimization in supplier-customer networks.
-When fully implemented, it will calculate:
+The module is fully implemented and allows:

 - **Economic Metrics:**
   - Total transportation costs